-Comments reflect those in response to Guideline A-8.
+Guidance and recommendation reflect comments in response to Guideline A-8.

 C. Architectural Elements and Materials

 C-1 Architectural Context.
 New buildings proposed for existing neighborhoods with a well-defined and desirable character should be compatible with or complement the architectural character and siting pattern of neighboring buildings.